Chairul Saleh

-Chairul Saleh Dt Paduko Rajo (September 13, 1916 – February 8, 1967) was born in Sawahlunto, West Sumatra.
-He was an Indonesian government minister and vice prime minister during the Sukarno presidency.
+Chaerul Saleh gelar Datuk Paduko Rajo (13 September 1916 – 8 February 1967) was an Indonesian politician who served as deputy prime minister during the Sukarno presidency.
 He was a close confidant of Sukarno, whom he had helped persuade to declare Indonesian independence in 1945.
-He lived in the Netherlands from 1952–1953, but returned to Indonesia after being expelled.
-He joined Sukarno’s circle of advisers in 1955.
+He lived in the Netherlands from 1952 to 1953, but returned to Indonesia after being expelled.
+He joined Sukarno's circle of advisers in 1955.

 One week before the abortive coup on 30 September 1965, Saleh went to China with a delegation of 45 to celebrate China's national day on 1 October.
 He is buried in Karet Bivak Cemetery, Central Jakarta.